-So keep reading to find out why goal setting is important for students, and seven top tips that will have you setting effective study goals AND enjoying it in no time.
+So keep reading to find out why goal setting is important for students, and for seven top tips that will have you setting effective study goals AND enjoying it in no time.

 Why should you set study goals?